Bachelor of Interdisciplinary Studies

 Multiple-Discipline Academic Major

-The academic major in the Bachelor of Interdisciplinary Studies requires a minimum of 54 credit hours.
-Students may choose from any three minor areas listed below to make up their major.
+The academic major in the Bachelor of Interdisciplinary Studies requires a minimum of 36 credit hours.
+Students may choose from any two minor areas listed below to make up their major.
 Multiple-discipline minors are accepted as single-area minors.
 Each minor must include at least 18 credit hours with at least six hours at the advanced level and in residence.
 The multiple-area minor may not be used.

 A comprehensive list of minors, including specific minor requirements, is located in the current Undergraduate Catalog.
 Available ASU minors include: